samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 Melara \<charles>.
 Sergio ended up rewriting the tool to be POSIX-compliant (my version was written in bash), so he takes all the credit for the portability.

+# Changes since publication
+## 2024-07-18
+* Update date of availability for Debian testing and expected date for bookworm backports.
+* Mention charles as the person who suggested "wcurl" as a name.
+* Update wcurl's -o/--opts options, it's now just --curl-options.
+* Remove mention of language spoken in the Matrix room, we are using English now.
+* Update list of features of wcurl.